-- 1. Provide beneficiaries with the means to: - (a) prevent the [misappropriation/illegal appropriation, misuse, and unauthorized use], of their traditional knowledge; - (b) [control ways in which their traditional knowledge is used beyond the traditional and customary context;] - (c) achieve the fair and equitable sharing of benefits arising from the use of their traditional knowledge, with prior informed consent or approval and involvement and taking customary law into consideration as appropriate; and - (d) encourage and protect tradition-based creation and innovation, whether or not commercialized.

-- (d) encourage and protect creation and innovation, whether or not commercialized. - [2.
-Aid in the prevention of the grant of erroneous intellectual property/[patent rights] over [traditional knowledge and [[traditional knowledge] associated [with] genetic resources].]
+- 1. Provide beneficiaries with the means to: - (a) prevent the [misappropriation/illegal appropriation, misuse, and unauthorized use], of their traditional knowledge; - (b) [control ways in which their traditional knowledge is used beyond the traditional and customary context;] - (c) achieve the fair and equitable sharing of benefits arising from the use of their traditional knowledge, with prior informed consent or approval and involvement and taking customary law into consideration as appropriate; and - (d) encourage and protect tradition-based creation and innovation, whether or not commercialized. - [2.
+Aid in the prevention of the grant of erroneous intellectual property/[patent rights] over [traditional knowledge and [[traditional knowledge] associated [with] genetic resources].]]]

-This instrument should aim to prevent the [misuse]/[unlawful appropriation] of protected traditional knowledge and encourage creation and innovation.
+This instrument should aim to prevent the [misuse]/[unlawful appropriation] of protected traditional knowledge and encourage [tradition-based] creation and innovation.]